propelorm/propelorm.github.com/documentation/04-relationships.markdown

 UserQuery::create()->filterByGroup($group, $type)->find();
 ```

-Since this is as usual automatic generated you can just use IDE's code completion to see how to call those methods.
+Since this is as usual automatic generated, you can just use IDE's code completion
+to see how to call those methods.

 ## One-to-One Relationships ##